RequestHeader

 Initializes a new instance of

-with the specified name and default value.Example usage:
+RequestHeaderwith the specified name and an empty string as the default value.Example usage:

 Swift